 The fully automated sterilising units are operated at 133°C and 3 bar

 One big advantage of the facility disposing of high risk animal by-products at the Lippe Plant is its fully closed system.
 At no stage does the material come into contact with the outside world – from its collection at farms and meat processors, to its transfer into the facility, all the way through to its disposal.
 Even the transport routes within the Lippe Plant are sealed off.
-The meat paste that is used as a fuel, for example, is transferred via an air-tight tunnel straight from the disposal plant to the fluidised-bed power station, where it is thermally treated.
-Indeed, we fulfil all legal regulations regarding the handling of high risk animal by-products.
+The meat paste that is used as a fuel, for example, is transferred via air-tight pipes from the disposal plant straight to the fluidised-bed furnace, where it is thermally treated.
+We fulfil all legal regulations regarding the handling of high risk animal by-products.
 The meat paste produced as part of the disposal process is sterilised in our facility for 20 minutes to destroy any possible bacteria, viruses or pathogens.
 Priority is also given to hygiene outside the facility.
 The vehicles used to collect the material are disinfected after every delivery.

 A great advantage of processing high risk animal by-products is that this obligatory task can be turned into something useful.
-This process generates end products such as animal meal and animal fat.
+This process generates end products such as meat paste and animal fat.
 Both products have something in common: they have a high calorific content and so are an ideal source of energy.
 Using them as an RDF or to produce biodiesel conserves considerable amounts of primary raw materials, such as coal and oil.
 Which also helps curb climate change.
 Biodiesel made from animal fat, for example, produces 90% fewer greenhouse gas emissions than fossil fuel.
+The recycling of the animal hides also plays a sustainable – if small – role in this process.
+We are able to supply the leather industry with around 15 tonnes of hides every year.
+Proof, therefore, that the most really is made of all the materials.

 A genuine alternative source of energy

-The energy content of animal fat and meal is certainly not less than that of the fossil fuel, coal.
-On the contrary: the calorific value (Mj/kg) is sometimes even higher
+The calorific value (Mj/kg) of animal fat is more than twice that of the fossil fuel, coal.

 SecAnim – experts for high risk animal by-products – excels for a number of reasons, one of these being its fast logistics.
 Its special trucks are able to collect high risk animal by-products at short notice

 At no point can the material being treated be seen as all the different facility units are completely covered.
 Having said that, though, it’s well worth taking a look at the company’s figures.
-Every year, a total of 82,800 tonnes of incoming material is processed into 70,700 tonnes of meat paste and 6,900 tonnes of animal fat – a recycling rate of well over 90%.
+Every year, a total of 77,000 tonnes of incoming material is processed (as of 2016).
+This recycling process generates 4,000 tonnes of animal fat as well as 73,000 tonnes of meat paste.
 The Lippe Plant has a few more impressive figures for this facility.
 Would you like to see some?

 Stainless steel and highly polished surfaces wherever you look.
 Cleanliness is one of the trademarks of this facility